planeworld/libnoise2d/Readme.md

     * Normalisation to [-1, 1]
 * Add temporary setting of octaves to allow for correct subsampling without aliasing
 * Add possibility to switch between value and gradient noise
+* Add option to use xxhash as an alternative hash function for value noise

 Installation
 ------------